 Use role evidence instead of pass-rate folklore

-A+ maps most cleanly to Help Desk Technician and IT Support Specialist work.
+RoleMath maps A+ to Help Desk Technician and IT Support Specialist work for the task comparison below.
 The ONET/BLS occupation context here is Computer User Support Specialists.
-ONET describes work around monitoring computer systems, setting up equipment, installing cables or software, reading technical manuals, conducting diagnostics, answering hardware and software questions, installing or repairing equipment, entering commands, observing system behavior, and maintaining support records.
+ONET describes work around monitoring computer systems, setting up equipment, reading technical manuals, diagnosing problems, answering user questions, installing or repairing hardware, software, or peripherals, and maintaining support records.

 Those tasks make a better readiness checklist than a pass-rate page.
 If your study plan does not include setting up a device, breaking and fixing an operating system, explaining DNS or VPN symptoms to a user, documenting a troubleshooting trail, and escalating clearly, then a passing percentage would not fix the real gap.
-A+ is most credible when the exam is paired with support evidence.
+Pairing the exam with that kind of support evidence is what makes A+ readable to an employer.

 BLS context: useful, but not an A+ outcome